joanne3634/LinksParser/README.md

 # LinksParser

 Sometimes people share links to friends in the facebook messenger.
 The aim of this small tool is to parse the links from user's facebook messages history into a list of urls sorted by reverse time.
+By the way, you can share the links back to facebook with the share button.

 Steps
 ---